-Endangered species are threatened by habitat loss, habitat degredation, habitat fragmentation, invasive species and climate change.
-Reversing species declines requires understanding their ecology in the context of responses to these threats and, importantly, in the context of conservation tools that we can use to recover the populations.
-Research in our lab focuses on understanding species ecology in the context of these threats and these conservation tools.
+Endangered species are threatened by habitat loss, habitat degradation, habitat fragmentation, invasive species and climate change.
+Reversing species declines requires understanding the ecological responses to these threats and, importantly, in the context of conservation tools that we can use to recover the populations.

-Fire is a pre-eminent conservation tool to restore historic ecological processes for disturbance-dependent species, such as many of the prairie species in Oregon and Washington.
-Our work demonstrates that well-planned prescribed burns to burn part of the habitat in each burn event allows for acceptable levels of larval mortality balanced by substantial enhancement in hostplant lupine habitat and butterfly fecundity (Schultz & Crone 1998).
+Fire is a conservation tool to restore historic ecological processes for disturbance-dependent species, such as many of the prairie species in Oregon and Washington.
+Historically, in this region, native peoples used frequent fires across wide swaths of the landscape to encourage and farm prairie plants such as Camas (Camassia spp.), which is a nutritious plant with a potato-like root.
+Our work demonstrates that well-planned prescribed fire to burn a portion of the habitat in each burn event allows for acceptable levels of larval mortality balanced by substantial enhancement in habitat and butterfly fecundity (Schultz & Crone 1998).
 Moreover, fire enhances habitat such that it encourages ant-tending behaviors which lead to higher larval survivorship (Warchola et al. 2015).
-Current work in our lab includes spatial explicit individual based models which build on prior behavioral research (McIntire, Schultz & Crone 2007)to investigate source-sink dynamics created by fire processes (sink habitat when it burns, source habitat for a few years after a burn) to place the use of fire in a broader landscape context and help guide managers on how to plan efficient, effective fire strategies.
+Current work in our lab includes spatial explicit individual based models which build on prior behavioral research (McIntire, Schultz & Crone 2007) to investigate source-sink dynamics created by fire processes (sink habitat when it burns, source habitat for a few years after a burn) to place the use of fire in a broader landscape context and help guide managers on how to plan efficient, effective fire strategies.

 Invasive plant and animal species are one of the leading threats to biological diversity.
 Conservation strategies for such sites must control invasive species must while minimizing the impact of control methods on native species, especially threatened and endangered ones.
 Though fire is effective for managing woody invasives, fire and mechanical techniques have limited impact on herbaceous species that dominate numerous butterfly habitats across North America.
 For this purpose, herbicides are an increasingly popular option (Schultz, Russell and Wynn 2008).
 Work on our lab investigates non-target effects of grass-specific herbicides, much of which suggests focused applications have promise, but require appropriate monitoring within the context of species’ life histories to minimize risk to focal species (Russell & Schultz 2010; LaBar & Schultz 2012; Glaeser & Schultz 2014; Schultz et al. 2016).